maditnerd/RpiArduinoCommand/README.md

 RpiArduinoCommand
 =================

-This command allow to send command to the pin of a arduino
+This program allow you to send command to the pin of a arduino

 Demo:
 https://www.youtube.com/watch?v=TlHfjvLdaBA